InterContinental Mark Hopkins Luxury Hotel San Francisco

 Top Of The Mark

 Located on the 19th floor, the iconic Top of the Mark opened as a bar/lounge in 1939.
-A popular spot for servicemen during World War II, the Top of the Mark is renowned for its 360 view.
-When visiting, you will be able to see Chinatown, North Beach and San Francisco Bay.
-Looking elsewhere in the lounge, you will be able to see Salesforce Tower, the tallest building in the City.
-Well known for its cocktail list, particularly its signature martini menu with 100 variations, the historic bar features live music and entertainment on a regular basis and hosts a very popular Sunday Brunch, along with a tantalizing menu of gourmet bar bites, like California Cheese plates, charcuterie plates and California sturgeon caviar.
+The Top of the Mark is a popular spot for service members during World War II, renowned for its 360 views.
+You can see Chinatown, North Beach, and San Francisco Bay when visiting.
+Looking elsewhere in the lounge, you can see Salesforce Tower, the tallest building in the City.
+Well known for its cocktail list, particularly its signature martini menu with 100 variations, the historic bar features live music and entertainment regularly and hosts a very popular Sunday Brunch, along with a tempting menu of gourmet bar bites, like California Cheese plates, charcuterie plates, and California sturgeon caviar.

 Chef Chad Bayless

-The hotel’s food and beverage program is led by talented executive Chef Chad Bayless, The talented chef previously worked in several local establishments while earning his Hospitality Management degree at San Francisco State University.
+Talented executive Chef Chad Bayless leads the hotel’s food and beverage program; the talented chef previously worked in several local establishments while earning his Hospitality Management degree at San Francisco State University.
 Chef Bayless has also represented the InterContinental Mark Hopkins for dinner at the renowned James Beard Foundation House in New York City.

 The Museum At The Mark

-Also on the lobby level with its stunning crystal chandeliers, is Museum at the Mark.
+Also on the lobby level, with its stunning crystal chandeliers, is the Museum at the Mark.
 This small museum chronicles the history of its iconic bar through a series of displays.
-In fact, you can see many rare artifacts from the legendary bar.
-This includes original holiday menus, vintage silverware, cocktail shakers and glasses.
-There are also 24k gold dinnerware and classic posters featuring big band leaders like Tommy Dorsey, Benny Goodman and Rudy Vallé.
+You can see many rare artifacts from the legendary bar, including original holiday menus, vintage silverware, cocktail shakers, and glasses.
+There is also 24k gold dinnerware and classic posters featuring prominent band leaders like Tommy Dorsey, Benny Goodman, and Rudy Vallé.

 Recreation

-The Mark Hopkins offers a 24-hour fitness center equipped with state-of-the-art equipment like free weights, weight machines and cardio machines.
+The Mark Hopkins offers a 24-hour fitness center equipped with state-of-the-art equipment, such as free weights, weight machines, and cardio machines.

 Additional Hotel Services/Mark Hopkins Hotel San Francisco Parking

-The InterContinental Mark Hopkins San Francisco offers a wide array of services and amenities.
-This includes a complimentary town car service on weekdays, 24 front desk service, 24 business center, valet parking and parking garage, express check in/check out services and concierge service.
+The InterContinental Mark Hopkins San Francisco offers many services and amenities.
+These include a complimentary town car service on weekdays, a 24-hour front desk, a 24-hour business center, valet parking and a parking garage, express check-in/check-out services, and concierge service.

 Conference/Event Facilities